parth-kohli/DS-Assignment/ReadMe.md

     - The posts are stored like a stack. i.e. the latest one is added as the head
     - Comments and replies are stored as queues with the latest one at the end
-    - The input is taken in multiple lines with different prompts Q2-
+    - The input is taken in multiple lines with different prompts
+    - To Run:

+        - make
+        - ./main
+Q2-

     - No value is stored for a node
     - The length given should be equal to the length of the level order traversal
     - The prompt requires both left and right limit
+    - To Run:

+        - make
+        - ./Astroworld